duggum/zeza/docs/utils.md

 .zeza-ansi-colors - prints an ANSI color table based on provided options

-This is a heavily modified version of the script by Daniel Crisman found in the [Bash Prompt HOWTO](https://tldp.org/HOWTO/Bash-Prompt-HOWTO/x329.html)
+This is a modified version of the script by Daniel Crisman found in the [Bash Prompt HOWTO](https://tldp.org/HOWTO/Bash-Prompt-HOWTO/x329.html)

 usage: `.zeza-ansi-colors LABEL HEADER FG_COLORS BG_COLORS`